Manfred Clynes: Early invention of inertial guidance at age 15

 Around this time he also had lessons with the Polish virtuoso Ignaz Friedman, then resident in Sydney.
 Having seen Friedman play in concert several times, Clynes approached him by letter and was accepted sight unseen.
 He hitchhiked from Melbourne as he could not afford the train fare, let alone the fee charged by Friedman.
 His musical talent was recognized by a series of awards, concerto performances and prizes, one of which provided a three-year graduate fellowship to the Juilliard School.
 At Juilliard, he was a piano student of Olga Samaroff and Sascha Gorodnitzki.

-He received his MS degree from Juilliard in 1949, after having performed Beethoven's Piano Concerto No. 1 at the Tanglewood Music Festival (in 1948) then under the direction of Serge Koussevitzky in a performance of which the pianist Gerson Yessin, who was present, recently recalled as "monumental."
+He received his MS degree from Juilliard in 1949, after having performed Beethoven's Piano Concerto No. 1 at the Tanglewood Music Festival (in 1948) then under the direction of Serge Koussevitzky in a performance that the pianist Gerson Yessin, who was present, recently recalled as "monumental."
 [Yessin: "Manfred played beautifully, outstandingly"].
 After graduating from Juilliard (It gave no doctorates then), Clynes retreated to a small log cabin at six thousand feet altitude in the solitude of Wrightwood, California.
 There he learned Bach's Goldberg Variations and other works.
 He performed them for the first time in October 1949, in Ojai, at Jiddu Krishnamurti's school, and, in 1950, along with other works, in all the capital cities of Australia, to great acclaim.
 He soon became regarded as one of Australia's outstanding pianists.